HR & OD support to managers, entrepreneurs, and leaders

 Are some psychometric assessments discriminatory?

 In 2017, a job applicant with Asperger Syndrome had her case upheld by the Employment Appeals Tribunal (EAT).
-Her treatment by the Government Legal Services amounted to indirect discrimination.
+The Tribunal concluded that her treatment by the Government Legal Services amounted to indirect discrimination.

 She had applied for a role as a trainee solicitor and was required to take a multi-choice situational-judgement test – a form of psychometric test - as the first part of the recruitment process.
-Prior to the test she explained her condition and asked that an adjustment be made whereby she could provide a narrative answer instead.
+Prior to the test she explained her condition to the recruiter.
+She asked that an adjustment be made whereby she could provide a narrative answer.
 Her request was refused.
-She took the multiple-choice test and scored 12 marks, the pass mark was 14.
+She took the multiple-choice test and scored 12 marks.
+The pass mark was 14.
 Her application went no further.

 Proper use

-As an HR professional qualified to administer and interpret psychometric tests, I find the stance of the prospective employer shocking.
-It is just this kind of poor behaviour that gives psychometric tests a bad name.
+As an HR professional qualified to administer and interpret psychometric tests, I find the stance of the employer shocking.
+This kind of poor behaviour causes negative candidate opinion of psychometric assessment as a selection tool.

-When used properly, psychometric tests provide a valuable insight that enhances the selection process.
-They should never be used in isolation.
-And, they should be adapted as needed to facilitate those with disabilities.
+When used properly, psychometric assessments provide a valuable insight that enhances the quality of selection process.
+But they should never be used in isolation.
+They should never have a pass/fail outcome.
+And, they should always be adapted for those with disabilities.

-It is very important to ensure that before an applicant sits a test they understand what type of test they are taking.
-They should also be given the ability to pull out of the test at any stage and request an alternative assessment.
-And they should have the chance to explain any adjustments that they might need to support them.
+Before an applicant sits as assessment, it’s important that they understand the type of tests they will be taking.
+They should be given the ability to pull out of a test at any stage and request an alternative assessment.
+And they should have the chance to request adjustments that they might need to successfully complete the assessment.

 Data analysis